'I have murdered my wife, I shot her': Details of Ngakuru murder released

 Upon arrival, he saw Constable Allen and told him "I have just killed my wife".

-In explanation, Michael Douthett said he was having difficulty with the sale of the farm and Patricia "kept throwing a spanner in the works".
+In explanation, Douthett said he was having difficulty with the sale of the farm and Patricia "kept throwing a spanner in the works".

 "Today it all got too much, and I shot her."

-Michael Douthett will appear for sentencing on August 29.
+Douthett will appear for sentencing on August 29.